stilab-ets/stilab-ets.github.io/_pages/research.md

   - /resume
 ---

+#### [under construction]
-I do software research.
-My students and I create tools and techniques that help developers build better software—by automatically testing, analyzing, and debugging its code and its development process.
+The ASEI Lab conduct research on software engineering to design, develop, and evaluate tools and techniques that help software developers build better software by automating different tasks during the life cycle of a software system by analyzing its code and its development process.
+In particular, we focus on software refactoring, quality assurance, changes recommendation, third-party library reuse,

 Our approaches have proven quite influential in academia and industry.
 My Curriculum Vitae lists the most important achievements.